manasi-ganti/vroom/README.md

 `source vroom-env/bin/activate`

 #### 2. Run
-`python3 -m vroompkg -u <your zoom email> -m <10-digit meeting ID> -t <the JWT token you saved>` Make sure your JWT token hasn't expired.
+Open terminal.
+Type `python3 -m vroompkg -u <your zoom email> -m <10-digit meeting ID> -t <the JWT token you saved>` Make sure your JWT token hasn't expired.

+#### 3. End
+When your meeting is over, go back to terminal and press control C.
 #### 3. Access reports
+In terminal, you should see a breakdown in percentages of how much you performed the detected expressions.
 In Finder, search with the date in the format `mm-dd-yy`.
 You should find two files titled with the date – a .csv file and a .png.
-example: `02-25-21.png` and `02-25-21.csv`
+The .csv will show you the same thing you can see in terminal, but the .png will contain a graph of estimated engagement/interest over time.
+example: `02-24-21.png` and `02-24-21.csv` (you can find these examples in the Github repo if you want to see what they look like)

 #### 4. Fill out survey.
 Please take 30 seconds to fill out the survey (no hard questions, I promise):